in2code-de/powermail/Readme.md

 * Early access to new releases
 * guaranteed paid support options

-Get member of the programm at: https://www.in2code.de/en/agency/typo3-extensions/#c3643
+Get member of the programm at: https://www.in2code.de/en/agency/typo3-extensions/early-access-program/

-### Supporters for TYPO3 11

-* B13.com
-* Studio Mitte Digital Media GmbH
-* SKALM GmbH
-* mexan AG
-* Wittkiel Gruppe GmbH

 ## 1. Documentation overview